apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 versions could break clients that expect the support of excluded versions.

 ## Testing Impact
-The integation tests between Traffic Ops and its Go client will need to be updated to verify the new validation and behavior, and unit tests should also exist for the behavior added to the Traffic Ops server.
+The integration tests between Traffic Ops and its Go client will need to be updated to verify the new validation and behavior, and unit tests should also exist for the behavior added to the Traffic Ops server.